Do You Have a Nursing Home Malnutrition Lawsuit?

 Proper nutrition is necessary to ensure good health and quality of life.
 As people age, there are particular medical conditions we might acquire which make it difficult to chew, swallow, or digest an adequate amount of food.
 Certain medical conditions or medications may also interfere with how our bodies absorb nutrients.

 Additionally, some nursing home residents are just not capable of physically feeding themselves or due to illness or disease they are not able to communicate their hunger or thirst to others.
+This situation is further complicated as nursing home residents often don’t report abuse, including neglect around basic needs such as food and water.
 This can leave an elderly nursing home resident to suffer in silence when staff members do not provide them the nutrition they need to survive.

 Studies show that nearly 20% of all nursing home residents suffer from some degree of malnutrition1.
 In addition, 10% of those who have malnutrition begin to suffer the symptoms within the first six months of moving into a nursing home.2 No one should be left hungry or without the full nutrition they need every day.
 Our attorneys know the steps necessary to prove neglect in a nursing home malnutrition case and can help you and your loved one get justice, and compensation for injuries.